hlship/dialog-tool/README.md

 You may specify a numeric `:seed` value, used to initialize the random number generator.
+This can be very useful when writing tests where output text varies randomly; the same test script with the same seed will result in stable, repeatable output.

 When `:seed` is omitted when running tests, a default seed value, based on a hash of the path to the test input script, is supplied.

 # Remote Sources

 `dgt` can download sources from GitHub repositories.

-A remote source is a map with the following structure:
+Instead of a string path (as shown above), a remote source is a map with the following structure:

 ```
    {:github "hlship/threaded-conversation"
     :version "v0.1"
     :path "lib/threaded-conversation.dg"}
 ```

+This identifies the GitHub repository, the version, and the path within the GitHub repository.

 On first execution, this map will be converted to a URL, which is downloaded, and saved to the `.cache` directory.